 \section{Conclusions}

-This paper examines the relationship between the changes in the distribution of annual hours of work and those in the distribution of annual earnings.
-This is done through a decomposition of movements in the distribution of annual earnings into composition, structural and hours effects.
+This paper examines the relationship between annual hours of work and annual earnings by decomposing movements in the annual earnings distribution into composition, structural and hours effects.
 This requires the estimation of a nonseparable model of hours and wages in the presence of a censored selection rule.
 Our empirical work has a number of interesting results.
-Changes in the hours of annual work are important for the lower quartile of male annual earnings but their importance diminishes as we examine higher quantiles.
-At the lower quartile the effects operate through the intensive margin although the nature of the annual hours of work variable allows movements at the intensive margin to incorporate spells of unemployment.
-While the upper decile to median ratio for male annual earnings increases by over 50~percent for our sample period a very small fraction of this can be attributed to changes in the male hours distribution.
-This increase in annual earnings inequality appears to be almost entirely to structural effects operating through the hourly wage equation.
+Changes in the hours of annual work are important for the lower quartile of male annual earnings but their importance quickly diminishes as we examine higher quantiles.
+Using the interquartile ratio as an alternative measure of inequality reveals that hours effects are very important and particularly notable in recessionary periods.
 Changes in the female distribution of annual hours have increased earnings at all quantiles of the female annual earnings.
-These effects are generally operating through the intensive margin.
+These effects are generally operating through the intensive margin although there is also an important role for the extensive margin.
 The female upper decile to median ratio decreases dramatically indicating a drastic reduction in earnings inequality.
-This reduction is due to large effects at the intensive margin of annual hours of work but also to composition effects, such as increased levels of education, which increase wages at all quantiles but also increase the level of annual hours of work.
+This reduction is due to large effects at the intensive margin of annual hours of work but also composition effects, such as increased levels of education, which increase wages at all quantiles and increase the level of annual hours of work.